Demographics of England: Current vital statistics

+The number of registered births and deaths correspond to England and Wales, since the Office for National Statistics provides provisional monthly birth data without distinguishing both countries.

-Historical percent distribution of the total population by age
+Historical per cent distribution of the total population by age

 Country of birth

 Country of birth given by respondents in the corresponding UK censuses were as follows:

 Below are the estimates of the largest foreign-born groups in England according to ONS estimates.

 Age

 The data below is based on the 2011 census.
 In 2001, the mean age of England's population was 38.60, and the median age was 37.00.
+In 2022, the median age was 40.5.